zwave-js/node-zwave-js/packages/zwave-js/zwave-js.api.md

 export { BeamingInfo }

 export { buffer2hex }

+// Warning: (ae-forgotten-export) The symbol "ApplicationCommandRequest" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "BridgeApplicationCommandRequest" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "CommandRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CommandRequest = ApplicationCommandRequest | BridgeApplicationCommandRequest;

+// Warning: (ae-missing-release-tag) "ContainsCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ContainsCC<T extends CommandClass = CommandClass> {
+    // (undocumented)
+    command: T;
+}

+// Warning: (ae-missing-release-tag) "containsCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function containsCC<T extends object>(container: T | undefined): container is T & ContainsCC;

+// Warning: (ae-missing-release-tag) "ContainsSerializedCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ContainsSerializedCC {
+    // (undocumented)
+    serializedCC: Buffer;
+}

+// Warning: (ae-missing-release-tag) "containsSerializedCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function containsSerializedCC<T extends object>(container: T | undefined): container is T & ContainsSerializedCC;

 // Warning: (ae-forgotten-export) The symbol "ControllerEventCallbacks" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "ControllerEvents" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)